Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 Peanuts are often grouped with tree nuts like walnuts and almonds, but they are actually a type of legume that belongs to the pea and bean family.

-Depending on processing, peanut oil can have a wide range of flavors that vary from mild and sweet to strong and nutty.
+Depending on processing, peanut oil can have a wide range of flavors, from mild and sweet to strong and nutty.

 There are several different types of peanut oil.
 Each one is made using different techniques:

-• Refined peanut oil: This type is refined, bleached and deodorized, which removes the allergenic parts of the oil.
+- Refined peanut oil: This type is refined, bleached, and deodorized, which removes the oil’s allergenic components.
 It is typically safe for those with peanut allergies.
-It is commonly used by restaurants to fry foods like chicken and french fries.
+Restaurants commonly use it to fry foods like chicken and french fries.

-• Cold-pressed peanut oil: In this method, peanuts are crushed to force out the oil.
-This low-heat process retains much of the natural peanut flavor and more nutrients than refining does.
+- Cold-pressed peanut oil: In this method, peanuts are crushed to force out the oil.
+This low-heat process retains more of the natural peanut flavor and nutrients than refining.

-• Gourmet peanut oil: Considered a specialty oil, this type is unrefined and usually roasted, giving the oil a deeper, more intense flavor than refined oil.
-It is used to give a strong, nutty flavor to dishes like stir-fries.
+- Gourmet peanut oil: Considered a specialty oil, this type is unrefined and usually roasted, giving the oil a deeper, more intense flavor than refined oil.
+It is used to provide a strong, nutty flavor to dishes like stir-fries.

 It has a high smoke point of 437℉ (225℃) and is commonly used to fry foods.

-The main type of monounsaturated fat found in peanut oil is called oleic acid, or omega-9.
+The primary monounsaturated fat in peanut oil is called oleic acid, or omega-9.
 It also contains high amounts of linoleic acid, a type of omega-6 fatty acid, and smaller amounts of palmitic acid, a saturated fat.

 The high amount of omega-6 fats that peanut oil contains may not be a good thing.
 These fats tend to cause inflammation and have been linked to various health problems.

-The considerable amount of monounsaturated fat found in this oil makes it a go-to for frying and other methods of high-heat cooking.
+This oil’s considerable amount of monounsaturated fat makes it a go-to for frying and other high-heat cooking methods.
 However, it does contain a good amount of polyunsaturated fat, which is less stable at high temperatures.

-On the other hand, peanut oil is a good source of vitamin E, an antioxidant that has many health benefits like protecting the body from free radical damage and reducing the risk of heart disease (2, 3).
+On the other hand, peanut oil is a good source of vitamin E, an antioxidant that has many health benefits, such as protecting the body from free radical damage and reducing the risk of heart disease.

-Peanut oil is a great source of vitamin E.
+Peanut oil is an excellent source of vitamin E.

 It has also been linked to some health benefits, including reducing certain risk factors for heart disease and lowering blood sugar levels in people with diabetes.